kimwalisch/primecount/README.md

 ```

 ### Usage examples
-Open a terminal or Command Prompt and run:
+Open a terminal and run the primecount command-line application using e.g.:
 ```sh
 # Count the primes below 10^14
 $ ./primecount 10**14